citp/privacy-policy-historical/i/il/ilo/ilovemyfreedom.org.md

-If you would like to learn more about our privacy policy, or to access your personally identifiable information contained on our website, you may contact us for assistance at our Support Desk.
+If you would like to learn more about our privacy policy, or to access your personally identifiable information contained on our website, you may contact us for assistance at our [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

- **No portion of this website can be copied without written permission from the author.**
+ **No portion of this website can be copied without written permission of I Love My Freedom.**